laptopwiki/laptopwiki.github.io/_guides/advanced/unlock-uv.md

 This is only meant for Intel laptops.
 AMD doesn't support undervolting on mobile CPUs yet.
 I am not responsible for any damage that might ensue from trying this yourself.

-Following the guide should unlock undervoling throught Throttlestop or XTU.
+Following the guide should unlock undervoling through Throttlestop or XTU.

 ![image](https://user-images.githubusercontent.com/100846697/163895366-a685fac8-25c0-4c72-9821-9679a3e4d988.png)